-Services that are covered for you What you must pay when you get these services • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$0 or \$100 copayment per trip regardless of the number of trips - Ground Ambulance Prior authorization requirements may apply. \$0 or 20% coinsurance regardless of the number of trips - Air Ambulance Non-Emergency Ambulance \$0 copayment per trip regardless of the number of trips - Ground Ambulance \$0 or 20% coinsurance regardless of the number of trips - Air Ambulance ě Annual wellness visit In-Network: If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Services that are covered for you What you must pay when you get these services \$0 or 20% coinsurance regardless of the number of trips - Air Ambulance Non-Emergency Ambulance \$0 copayment per trip regardless of the number of trips - Ground Ambulance \$0 or 20% coinsurance regardless of the number of trips - Air Ambulance Annual wellness visit In-Network: If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Assistive care services (ACS) (Medicaid Covered) In-Network: Depending on your Medicaid eligibility level, we may provide additional coverage for assistive care services.
 These services are covered for members that require an integrated set of services on a 24 hour basis and reside in an assisted life facility, adult family care home or residential treatment facility.
 Based on a health assessment performed by a licensed provider, members determined as needing an individual service plan may participate in the ACS program.
-To promote health and to delay or prevent institutionalization and allow the member to reside in the facility please see the covered services listed below: • Assistance with health support • Assistance with activities of daily living • Assistance with self-administration of medication \$0 copayment 🖥 Bone mass measurement In-Network: For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
+To promote health and to delay or prevent institutionalization and allow the member to reside in the facility please see the covered services listed below: Assistance with health support Assistance with self-administration of medication \$0 copayment TM Bone mass measurement In-Network: For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.